cmusv/pysheetgrader-core/README.md

     - `test`, which evaluates the formula of the submission sheet cell against the test cases.
     - `soft_formula`, which requires the submission cell to be a formula, but otherwise performs the comparison with evaluated values as in the `constant` rubric type.
     - `relative` or `relative_f`, which evaluates the formula in the key cell using values from the submission cells and compares the result to the value in the submission cell.
 3. `delta`, which will be used as precision in numeric value comparisons.
 Will only work with `constant` type and `test` rubric types (inside individual test cases).
+4. `grading`, which is use to allow negative grading:
+   - `positive`,  If the result matches the key, then no points are removed.
+If grading is not specified, it is assumed to be positive.
+   - `negative`, If the result does not match the key, then negative points are assigned and a feedback is reported in red (in the HTML report)
+   - Maximum score for this rubric is 0

 ### Alternative cells